-- Plan ahead and check border wait times, or follow us on Twitter for hourly border wait time updates.
+- Plan ahead and check border wait times.

 - Avoid crossing during peak travel times like weekend evenings.
 Consider crossing at the least busy port of entry in the area.

 - Residents can consult our handy Duty and Taxes Estimator tool to check in advance what you might have to pay on specific purchases such as electronics.